Myoldmopar/cv/coding.md

 		I was first introduced to VBA during my first semester of college, where it was part of a formal course.
 		I quickly found it to be a powerful tool, especially for projects involving data manipulation and reporting, thanks to its tight integration with Excel.
 		I ended up using VBA extensively across many assignments and personal projects, particularly for solving 2D finite difference problems in both heat transfer and fluid flow.
+        One of my favorite projects around VBA was in 2025, when I coerced VBA to call and interact with the EnergyPlus API and provide user feedback on the sheet.
+So many skills I might never use again lol.
       </p>
     </div>
     <div id="vbnet">